Where: Jodhpur, Rajasthan.

 Jodhpur to Udaipur

 There’s no train line between Jodhpur and Udaipur, so to get to Udaipur I caught the bus.
 This departed from Kalpatru Cinema Road.
 The bus had the most annoying horn ever and the driver used it constantly, and it took forever to get to Udaipur (about seven hours).
-It was an interesting journey though, as we drove our high double-decker bus along dirt mountain tracks that had been washed away, and we drove past monkeys!
+It was an interesting journey though, our high double-decker bus navigating dirt tracks, and we drove past monkeys!
+We stopped half way at a cafe for a toilet break and snacks.

-My hotel from my second stay, Durag Niwas booked the bus ticket for me.
+My hotel, Durag Niwas, booked the bus ticket for me.
 From what I remember it cost 200 rupees (about £3).

-You can get ticket prices and times online at Red Bus I can’t guarantee how reliant this website is for actual bookings, but they do have comprehensive useful information about the various services.
+You can get ticket prices and times online at Red Bus I can’t guarantee how reliant this website is for actual bookings as I didn’t personally use it myself, but they do have comprehensive useful information about the various services.

 I got about in tuk tuks and on foot.
 Jodhpur is a very walkable city.
 I walked up to the fort and around to most parts of the city, though when I stayed at Durag Niwas I did get tuk tuks as it was a little too far to walk.
 The tuk tuks from the city centre to Durag Niwas cost me about 150 – 300 rupees (£2 – £4).